JayZhouzzj/Hi/README.md

 run: javac Main.java
 run: java Main

-## How I got the idea
+## How I got the ideas
-I got inspiration from the prompt ..
-I guess
+I'm learning hash maps and scanners recently, so I wrote a simple program using these things.